- Open chords

 Wild Thing is one of our easiest guitar songs recommended mainly for beginner guitarists, and for anybody that likes the song itself.

-The song starts off with a reverse string bend which is uncommon, but sounds great in this song.
+The song starts off with a reverse string bend which is uncommon but sounds great in this song.
 After this initial bend, you’ll learn, or rather revise a couple of basic guitar chords, and practice changing in between them.
-You’ll be learning about the ever-popular I-IV-V chord progression in Wild Thing, than strum the chords in a given strumming pattern.
+You’ll be learning about the ever-popular I-IV-V chord progression in Wild Thing, then strum the chords in a given strumming pattern.

 Wild Thing song details

-Wild Thing was originally written by Chip Taylor and recorded by The Wild Ones in 1965, but its best known for its 1966 cover by The Troggs.
-Their critically acclaimed single reached the top of the charts, and has become an true classic with numerous awards.
+Wild Thing was originally written by Chip Taylor and recorded by The Wild Ones in 1965, but it's best known for its 1966 cover by The Troggs.
+Their critically acclaimed single reached the top of the charts and has become a true classic with numerous awards.
 It’s been covered by artists such as Jimi Hendrix and Aerosmith, and has been used in a number of movies.

 Wild Thing awards and chart rankings

 - Rolling Stone magazine's The 500 Greatest Songs of All Time: #257

 - UK: #2 (1966)